jalalah/389Rfall18/week/14/writeup/README.md

 ### Part 2 (30 Pts)

-# Level 1:
+# Level 1

-From slide 70 of [this](https://www.cs.umd.edu/class/fall2018/cmsc330/lectures/22-web-security.pdf) slideset (specifically slide 70), I got the command:
+From slide 70 of [this](https://www.cs.umd.edu/class/fall2018/cmsc330/lectures/22-web-security.pdf) slideset, I got the command:

     <script>alert(0)</script>

 when executed into the first challenge, it succeeded.

-# Level 2:
+# Level 2

 I tried the same command from level 1, however, my message didn't even pop up.
-I proceeded to try different ways to write out javascript tags (make spaces and new lines between characters), however, they still would not execute or even show up on the message board.
+I proceeded to try different ways to write out javascript tags (e.g. make spaces and new lines between characters), however, they still would not execute or even show up on the message board.

 From the same slide set mentioned previously, I got the idea to execute Javascript through CSS instead by using a background image URL: